-If you warm the egg, milk, and oatmeal mixture for 2 minutes in the microwave, mixing at about the one minute mark, it will thicken a good amount and help you better form the loaf.
+If you warm the egg, milk, and oatmeal mixture for a minute in the microwave, it will thicken a good amount and help you better form the loaf.
 Or, you can just mix the three and let the oats puff up on their own for ten or fifteen minutes before proceeding.

 You may need to adjust the seasoning, so make a small, thick patty from an ounce or two of the finished mixture and sauté it over medium heat, turning frequently, to an internal temp of 160F/72C so you can safely taste it.
 E coli is hardier than some critters and lives right up to 150F/65C, so for this recipe, a probe thermometer should be your close friend.
 The right internal temperature is especially important in the finished loaf.
 I use a TempTest 1, a sort of compact version of the same company’s more well-known Thermapen, but much cheaper ones like their Super-Fast pocket model, an Oxo instant read you can pick up at Bed Bath & Beyond, or this Taylor from Amazon – the one I use at my office – are similarly accurate, just not as fast as the more expensive models.

 If you make two loaves at a time as I usually do, your mis en place is probably going to take about 35 minutes if you’re fairly proficient – 45 if you’re also making mash from a boatload of potatoes.
 50 if you add a passel of carrots.
 There’s a helluva lot of stuff to peel, dice, and slice when you make two.